 From 6 April 2016, you are only permitted to extend your visa from within the UK if you are:

-If you are currently in the UK on a different type of visa and are intending to ‘switch’ into the Tier 4 category, you should contact us prior to beginning the process so that we can verify that your visa application can be made from inside the UK.
+If you're currently in the UK on a different type of visa and are intending to "switch" into the Tier 4 category, you should contact us prior to beginning the process so that we can verify that your visa application can be made from inside the UK.